-Children are allocated a buddy for the day and are also invited to attend lessons and activities when not sitting assessments.
+Children are invited to attend lessons and activities when not sitting assessments.
 Children should wear their current school uniform and bring a water bottle and snack for break time when visiting King’s Ely Junior for assessments.

 Offer of a place

 Acceptance of a place

 For parents of King’s Ely Acremont children, an information evening is held towards the end of the Michaelmas Term prior to September entry to introduce parents to the Year 3 team and deliver information about life at King’s Ely Junior.

 Further Parents Information evenings are held in June for all parents who have accepted places for the following September.